ebzzry/ebzzry.github.io/en/fkd/reflections.md

 - When a cult becomes mainstream, it becomes a religion.<br>

-- If execution by electrocution was already invented in the time of Jesus, gigantic electric chairs would be hanging on the altars of Catholic churches.<br>
+- If execution by lethal injection was already invented in the time of Jesus, gigantic syringes would be hanging on the altars of Catholic churches.<br>